 We see in these passages that if we walk in His Light, and in His obedience, that His Righteousness in us becomes our “Light.”

 This finding of the “Light” gives us an astonishing new definition, of exactly what it means to “Believe on” and to “Follow” Yahshua, as seen in John 8:12 and John 12:46.
-If we truly “Believe” Yahshua, and truly “Follow” Him, then we are allowing Him-in-us to provide our “Light” — allowing Him-in-us to keep the “Law” or Torah, including Yahweh’s Statutes, Commandments, and Precepts!
+If we truly “Believe” Yahshua, and truly “Follow” Him, then we are allowing Messiah-in-us to provide our “Light” — allowing Him living-within-us to keep the “Law” or Torah, including Yahweh’s Statutes, Commandments, and Precepts!

 Oil for the Lamp

-Logic would tell us that we would find “Wisdom” in the dwelling of the wise.
-However, in the above passage we are told that there is “Oil” in the dwelling of the Wise.
-This ‘prophetic’ hint gives us a clue to search out other Oil/Wisdom passages.
+Logic would tell us that we would find Wisdom in the dwelling of the wise.
+However, in the above passage we are told that there is Oil in the dwelling of the Wise.
+This “prophetic hint” gives us a clue to search out other Oil/Wisdom passages.
 Let’s look at the following pair of passages:“…that he may bring forth… oil to make his face to shine…” (Psalms 104:14a,15b) “Who is as the wise man? and who knoweth the interpretation of a thing? a man’s wisdom maketh his face to shine, and the boldness of his face shall be changed.”
 (Ecclesiastes 8:1)

 We must then find out what Biblical Wisdom is, but we must first test the above conclusions against Scripture.
 To establish validity of an idea, there must be two or three confirming witnesses of Scripture.
 Let’s look at several Scripture passages:“Then I saw that wisdom excelleth folly, as far as light excelleth darkness.”
 (Ecclesiastes 2:13)

-But Ezekiel (Eze 20:12, 20) reveals to us that the “knowledge” of Yahweh comes only to those that keep His Sabbaths — again confirming the idea that Wisdom and understanding are shown by those who keep and observe Yahweh’s Torah!
+But Ezekiel (Ezekiel 20:12, 20) reveals to us that the knowledge of Yahweh comes only to those that keep His Sabbaths — again confirming the idea that Wisdom and understanding are shown by those who keep and observe Yahweh’s Torah!

 Grace Necessary for Oil

-Since we are not able (in our own strength–without His Grace) to keep the Commandments, so that we might have Wisdom, we then see in the following passage, that Yahweh has made provision for that also:“But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption:” (1 Corinthians 1:30)
+Since we are not able (in our own strength, without His Grace) to keep the Commandments, so that we might have Wisdom, we then see in the following passage, that Yahweh has made provision for that also:“But of him are ye in Christ Jesus, who of God is made unto us wisdom, and righteousness, and sanctification, and redemption:” (1 Corinthians 1:30)

-So we see in the above passage that, not only is Yahshua our Righteousness, Sanctification, and our Redemption — but He is also our Wisdom.
+So we see in the above passage that, not only is Messiah Yahshua our Righteousness, our Sanctification, and our Redemption — but He is also our Wisdom.

 It is Messiah, living in us, who provides the Grace — the ability to keep the Commandments of Yahweh.
 And as we grow in our obedience, we continue to acquire Wisdom in accordance with the requirements of Deut 4:5-6, which have not changed.
 “Messiah-in-us” is the source of the Light.
 But notice what eventually happens to some:“And the foolish said unto the wise, Give us of your oil; for our lamps are gone out.”
 (Matthew 25:8 )

 Yes, the lamps of the Foolish Virgins had gone out.
 At one time their Lamps gave off Light, when they accepted the Seed of Righteousness, Yahshua Himself, to be planted in their hearts.
 They had been “Born Again.”

-But after the Seed of Righteousness sprouted within them, the Foolish Virgins heard some bad teaching, which affected their actions.
-By believing and embracing this false teaching, they actually prevented “Messiah-in-them” from growing — from living in obedience to the same Commandments Messiah kept 2,000 years ago, when He lived in His own Flesh.
+But after the Seed of Righteousness sprouted within them, perhaps the Foolish Virgins had heard some bad teaching, which affected their actions.
+By believing and embracing this false teaching, they actually prevented “Messiah-in-them” from growing — from living in obedience to the same Commandments Messiah kept 2,000 years ago, when He lived in His own body of flesh.
 And because this false teaching had convinced the Foolish Virgins to forsake the Law, their actions were now considered “wicked” according to Yahweh.
 In the following passages, notice the identity of the Wicked, and notice their outcome:“Horror hath taken hold upon me because of the wicked that forsake thy law<08451> (‘Torah’).”
 (Psalms 119:53) “… the lamp of the wicked shall be put out.”
 (Proverbs 13:9)